Chart Color Schemes

 Kelvin Grove - Herston shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational attainment in Kelvin Grove - Herston is notably higher than broader benchmarks.
-52.2% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 32.1%, followed by postgraduate qualifications (16.0%) and graduate diplomas (4.1%).
-Vocational pathways account for 20.3% of qualifications among those aged 15 and above, with advanced diplomas at 9.1% and certificates at 11.2%.
+As of the 2016 Census, 52.2% of residents aged 15 years and over held university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
+Bachelor degrees were the most common at 32.1%, followed by postgraduate qualifications (16.0%) and graduate diplomas (4.1%).
+Vocational pathways accounted for 20.3% of qualifications, with advanced diplomas at 9.1% and certificates at 11.2%.

 Frequently Asked Questions - Education